 Unless your car has good AC, try to keep time spent in it to a minimum.
 Two hours of driving to a beach will be no fun at all when you get there if everyone is in a state of near-collapse from the journey.
 However, if you're nipping about locally, get some sunshades for the car windows.

 If your kid's a fruit lover, freezing some berries makes a cool snack (just don’t forget to chop them up before serving), while puree lollies made in an ice pop maker or even a reusable smoothie bag will also work a treat.
 If you’ve got an older kid, then chuck a water bottle in the freezer overnight and take it out in the morning so the ice slowly melts.

 If your kid's a fruit lover, freezing some berries makes a cool snack.

 9. STEP OUT SAFELY

-Suncream on tiny feet means that they’re more likely to slip - especially if you’ve got garden decking or you're by the pool.
-A pair of KIDLY Label's Jelly Sandals or some splash shoes are a great buy, so they can safely go in and out of the water while keeping their feet protected from a hot patio or burning sand.
+Suncream on tiny feet means they’re more likely to slip - especially if you’ve got garden decking or are by the pool.
+A pair of KIDLY Label's Jelly Sandals or Mesh Beach Shoes is a great buy, so they can safely go in and out of the water while keeping their feet protected from a hot patio or burning sand.

 10. COOL DOWN BEFORE BEDTIME

 So there you have it.
 Our top 10 hacks for keeping them safe in sunny and hot weather.
-And remember, if you need any more guidance, our Live Chat Team is always here to help, from 9am to 5pm weekdays (apart from bank holidays).
+And remember, if you need any more guidance, our Live Chat Team is always here to help, from 9am to 5pm weekdays.
 Just hit that purple button, bottom right.